octobercms/docs/help-publishing-packages.md

 <a name="dependencies"></a>
 ### Declaring Dependencies

 Plugins and themes alike can depend on other packages.
+Use the `composer require` command to include them in your composer.json file.

+> **Note**: The `--no-update` switch should be used to instruct composer to only include a reference to the dependency.
+Otherwise, the files will be installed and included in your package source.

 #### Requiring another plugin

 Navigate to your theme or plugin directory and use `composer require` to include it as a dependency.

-    composer require acme/blog-plugin
+    composer require --no-update acme/blog-plugin

 You should also make sure that this package is included in the `$require` property found in the [plugin registration file](../plugin/registration#dependency-definitions).